dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 In this article, you learn how to build .NET Aspire apps that use Node.js and Node Package Manager (`npm`).
 The sample app in this article demonstrates Angular, React, and Vue client experiences.
 Node support is available through the <xref:Aspire.Hosting.NodeAppHostingExtension.AddNodeApp%2A> API, while `npm` is available with <xref:Aspire.Hosting.NodeAppHostingExtension.AddNpmApp%2A>.
 The difference between these two APIs is that the former is used to host Node.js apps, while the latter is used to host apps that execute from a _package.json_ file.

+> [!TIP]
+> The sample source code for this article is available on [GitHub](https://github.com/dotnet/aspire-samples/tree/main/samples/AspireWithJavaScript), and details on the [Code Samples: .NET Aspire with Angular, React and Vue](/samples/dotnet/aspire-samples/aspire-angular-react-vue) page.

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]

 Additionally, you need to install the [Node.js](https://nodejs.org/en/download/) on your machine.